-While fire is typically covered, some causes of the fire will be excluded from coverage.
+While fire is typically covered by all standard renters insurance policies, some causes of the fire or specific types of damage will be excluded from coverage.

-Damage to the building, including its walls, structure, and installations is covered by the insurance policy of the building’s owner.
-If the landlord’s insurance company comes after you for losses, your renters insurance company should be able to help defray the costs, as long as the fire was an accident.
+The fire damaged the building: Damage to the building, including its walls, structure, and installations is covered by the insurance policy of the building’s owner.
+If the landlord’s insurance company comes after you for losses, your renters insurer should be able to help defray the costs, as long as the fire was an accident.

-Your car insurance covers any damage to the body of the car; no part of renters insurance will apply.
+Fire damage to your car: Your car insurance covers any damage to the body of the car; no part of renters insurance will apply.
 However, any property in the car may be covered by your renters policy.
-Still shopping for car insurance?
-Your insurer could let you bundle your renters (or homeowners) policy with your car insurance to save money on your premiums.

 Renters insurance companies typically offer discounts to people who install safety features in their home.
 You can save money by having some of these common safety features to help prevent fire damage: